ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 - [Legal Disclaimer](#legal-disclaimer)
 - [Future Plans](#future-plans)

+---

 ##  What Is This?

-**PookiePrank** is a lightweight "educational" program designed to demonstrate the importance of digital awareness through *strategic chaos*.
+**PookiePrank** is a lightweight "educational" tool designed to demonstrate the importance of digital awareness through *strategic chaos*.
 It's a prank tool wrapped in charm — **cute on the outside, spooky on the inside**.

 - Uses `netcat` for remote shell access (with full user control)